2006 English cricket season: May

 Surrey took over the lead in Division Two after beating Gloucestershire by an innings and 297 runs, with Mark Ramprakash hitting 292 for Surrey, while Essex went down at home to Leicestershire after being forced to follow on.
 Somerset failed to exploit the first-innings 154 from Marcus Trescothick, losing by an innings and 46 to Northamptonshire, whose top-scorer Lance Klusener made 147 not out, and Derbyshire successfully defended a target of 213 against Glamorgan to win by 28 runs, with Steffan Jones taking six for 25.

 England A also played the touring Sri Lankans while this round of county cricket was on, starting their game on 4 May.
-Jon Lewis grabbed nine wickets in England A's ten-wicket win, while Robert Key was the only batsman to hit a half-century.
+Jon Lewis grabbed nine wickets in England A's ten-wicket win, while Rob Key was the only batsman to hit a half-century.
 The Sunday saw seven C&G Trophy games: in the South, there was little change at the top, but Essex went third after downing Ireland.
 Middlesex and Somerset also recorded wins.
 In the North, rain affected all four matches; Yorkshire and Nottinghamshire had to abandon their clash at Headingley, while Lancashire extended their lead with an eight-wicket win at Northamptonshire.
 Durham and Derbyshire were second and third after wins, and Scotland defended 188 in 25 overs to beat Worcestershire and record their first win of the season.

 The next round of the Championship had a staggered start: three matches began on 9 May, and five on 10 May.
 Warwickshire lost sight of the leaders after a 193-run loss to Hampshire, while Lancashire had to give up their league lead while being on a bye.
 They played Durham UCCE, drawing the three-day game.
 Sussex seized the chance, beating defending champions Nottinghamshire inside three days at Hove despite going 86 down on first innings, which was enough to see them take the league lead.
 Middlesex lost their third successive Championship match, to Durham, while Kent and Yorkshire drew.

 Glamorgan stopped their run of defeats in Division Two of the Championship, batting through 108 overs to make 267 for five after following on, while Essex went top of the table after beating Somerset in a game where Essex declared 71 behind on first innings.
 Somerset responded by declaring overnight on 275 for five, setting Essex 347 to win, which they made in 90.4 overs after being at 125 for four.
 There were also wins for Gloucestershire and Derbyshire.